 “To pick this job up, we need to reach the destination I had been aiming for before we got side-tracked,” said Percy, “and that destination is here.”
 She pointed to a small feature on the chart with a grease-stained finger.

 Shakes set his coffee mug down on the glass covering the chart and pulled down the retractable magnifier.
 He leaned over the chart and read the label of the feature Percy had pointed to.
 “It says, ‘deserted.’
-That’s where your big fuckin’ score awaits Captain Percy?
+That’s where your big fuckin’ score awaits, Captain Percy?
 A deserted island?”

 “It was deserted when this chart was made.
 And the current residents would probably prefer the charts remain labeled that way.
 But over the last ten years or so, a small depot was built there.
-Look…” She took the grease pencil and drew a lightweight but long line across hundreds of miles of ocean.
+Look . . .”
+She took the grease pencil and drew a lightweight but long line across hundreds of miles of ocean.
 “The Territorial Authority boundary is roughly about here.
 With total assholes on this side we are currently on, and only sort-of assholes on the other.
 So you can see how it makes sense to put a depot on that deserted island just across the line to help facilitate trade in, out, and through Asshole-vania over here.”

 “The Authority on this side of the line are a bunch of aggressive motherfuckin’ assholes,” agreed Shakes.
 “They must just hate having that depot there.”

-“That’s why the proprietors would prefer the island to generally be understood to remain ‘deserted.’
+“That’s why the proprietors would prefer the island to generally be understood as ‘deserted.’
 And it’s also why the assholes patrolling the water we’re currently in are particularly unfriendly dicks to good folks like ourselves in the business of shipping.
-Hence my prerogative to get us moving again, and why we would be particularly grateful to have you assistance in that endeavor Captain Shakes.”
+Hence my prerogative to get us moving again, and why we would be particularly grateful to have your assistance in that endeavor, Captain Shakes.”

-“Well, when you put it that way—that particularly profitable way, I mean…”
+“Well, when you put it that way—that particularly profitable way, I mean . . .”

 Hemi picked up a pair of calipers and measured the distance between the small grease-pencil x and the deserted island.
-“About 100 nautical miles…” he muttered mostly to himself.
+“About 100 nautical miles . . .” he muttered, mostly to himself.
 He set his notebook on the glass and scribbled calculations, pausing to take further measurements at some points.
 “We have to cut everything to the bone, but the maths says we could make it.
 Could.”

 “Wait a damned second, I put it to you again: what do I get out of this fuckin’ mechanical monstrosity of a plan?”
 Shakes was stabbing his finger against the table, leaving smudgy black prints on the glass.

-“I can pay you up front for the fuel we take from you today Captain Shakes,” said Percy, “and at the depot I’ll pay you your standard hull rate, plus refill your fuel oil.
+“I can pay you up front for the fuel we take from you today, Captain Shakes,” said Percy, “and at the depot I’ll pay you your standard hull rate, plus refill your fuel oil.
 So it’s like you’re getting paid for a full shipping run just for accompanying us to the depot.”

-“You mean if you get into that there ‘highly profitable’ line though don’t ya?
+“You mean if you get into that there ‘highly profitable’ line, though, don’t ya?
 What if you find that fuckin’ line has dried up?”

 “In that case, we’ll have to work something else out that is within our means.
-You afraid of a little gambling Captain Shakes?”
+You afraid of a little gambling, Captain Shakes?”

 “What about my current load?
-This little fuckin’ adventure of yours is going to set be back a couple of days at least.
+This little fuckin’ adventure of yours is going to set me back a couple of days, at least.
 What do I tell my current client?”

 “Where is your drop-off?”

 “Well, I was headed for the Longland Islands trading center.
-Refuel there; and then on to my drop-off destination a few days out beyond that.”
+Refuel there, and then on to my drop-off destination a few days out beyond that.”